 A manager will have issues with one or two people being tardy (or frequent call ins or some other common issue in management).
 Instead of the manager addressing the issue with the tardy individuals, they instead hold a team meeting.
 The issue of tardiness is brought up and everyone else knows exactly whom the manager is talking to- except for the one or two punctuality offenders.
 It is always best to just have the conversation with those that are not meeting expectations.

 If your team sees that you are honest with them, they will trust you and your intentions.
-Does your team trust you?
+Does your team trust you.
+Are you leading effectively?

 Never Publically Reprimand